danbadge/places/README.md

 > sudo apt-get install postgresql

-> sudo -u postgres createuser <username> --superuser
+> sudo -u postgres createuser your_username --superuser

-> sudo -u postgres createdb --owner=<username> <username>
+> sudo -u postgres createdb --owner=your_username your_username

+This should run without error

 > psql

-- should run without error

-then you can do
+Then you can do

 > rake db:create db:migrate